v2ray/manual/en/configuration/overview.md

 Where:

 * `protocol`: protocol name, all available values are listed at [Protocols](02_protocols.md).
+* `port`: port to be listen from.
+Accepted formats are:
+  * Integer: actual port number.
+  * Env variable: Beginning with `"env:"`, an env variable specifies the port in string format, such as `"env:PORT"`.
+V2Ray will decode the variable as string.
-* `port`: port number, could be a single number or range specified by a string, for example:`"5-10"` stands for port number 5 to 10.
+  * String: Either a numberic string value, such as `"1234"`, or a port range like `"5-10"` which stands for port number 5 to 10.
 * `tag`: This inbound interface's tag, which should be unique among all inbound/outbound interfaces.
 * `listen`: listening IP address, default value is `"0.0.0.0"`.
 * `allocate`: Allocation options: